CTG-DREAM/CTG-DREAM.github.io/index.md

 ## About Me

-Undergraduate: B.S.
-Nuclear Energy Engineering Technology from the Thomas Edison State University in 2015

-Graduate:  MS in Artificial Intelligence at DePaul University.
-I anticipate graduating in the spring of 2024.
+I am currently a graduate student at DePaul University pursuing an MS in Artificial Intelligence.
+I anticipate graduating in late spring of 2024.
+My undergraduate was a BS in Nuclear Energy Engineering Technology at Thomas Edison State University.

+I am working at General Electric as a commercial & risk manager in the nuclear power division.
+Some of my previous roles have been power delivery field engineer, motor & generator specialist, project manager, commercial manager (telecommunications), and engineering manager.

+I also spent some time in the US Navy as a second class petty officer (MM2/SS) aboard the USS Pittsburgh (SSN-720) submarine.

 ## About My Advisor